-Heating, Ventilation, Air Conditioning, and Refrigeration Technology prepares students to work with the control of air in respect to its heating, cooling, humidity, and cleanliness.
-Students will be able to install, service, troubleshoot, and repair HVAC/R systems.
+Heating, Ventilation, Air Conditioning and Refrigeration Technology program prepares students to install, service, troubleshoot, and repair HVAC/R systems used for the environmental control of buildings and product processes.

-- Startup, service, and repair - HVAC/R systems. - Troubleshoot HVAC/R systems. • Develop, wire, and troubleshoot - HVAC/R control circuits. • Perform HVAC/R performance tests. - Design and install HVAC/R - piping systems. • Evaluate airflow systems for new - and existing applications. • Determine heating and cooling - demand requirements.
-Select heating and cooling equipment - and auxiliary components. • Safely utilize industry standard tools, meters, and test instruments. - Communicate and document - detailed service reports effectively. • Prepare for EPA Refrigerant Handling Exam. - Earn OSHA 10 certification. - Earn CPR certification. - Earn AED certification.
+- Startup, service, and repair HVAC/R systems. - Troubleshoot HVAC/R systems. - Develop, wire, and troubleshoot HVAC/R control circuits. - Perform HVAC/R performance tests. - Design and install HVAC/R piping systems. - Evaluate airflow systems for new and existing applications. - Determine heating and cooling demand requirements. - Select heating and cooling equipment and auxiliary components. - Safely utilize industry standard tools, meters, and test instruments. • Communicate and document - detailed service reports effectively. • Prepare for EPA Refrigerant - Handling Exam. • Earn OSHA 10 certification. - Earn CPR certification. - Earn AED certification.

 - Completed application. - High school transcript or equivalent.
 (For a list of equivalents, go to www.nwtcgetting started. - High school algebra or equivalent - As a requirement for program entry, an Academic Skills Assessment (Accuplacer) with appropriate benchmark scores is necessary.
 Program Benchmarks are Arithmetic: 65, Reading Comprehension: 55; Sentence Skills: 75.
 Students not meeting these benchmarks or the equivalent will be granted pre-program status and will be required to establish an individualized academic plan.
-Upon completion of the plan, full program status will be granted.
-Students may have the opportunity to enroll in selected program core courses while completing their individualized plan.
+Upon completion of the plan students will be eligible for all program courses.
 However, higher test scores will lead to greater success in core program courses.
-To learn more about these assessments and program benchmark scores, please contact a counselor (920) 498-5444 or (888) 385-6982.
+To learn more about these assessments and program benchmarks scores, please contact a counselor at (920) 498-5444 or (888) 385-6982.